Aonach Mòr: Nevis Range Ski Area

 The Nevis Range alpine ski area is located on the mountain's northern and eastern slopes.
 The ski area was opened in 1989.
-A gondola lift and several chairlifts and ski tows provide access to 54 runs.
+A gondola lift and several chairlifts and ski tows provide access to 35 runs.

 These include Scotland's highest pistes and best off piste backcountry skiing itineraries in the back corries of Coire Dubh, Coire an Lochan, Summit Coire and the West Face.

 The ski area's name was originally eponymous with the mountain, but later appropriated the name "Nevis" from the mountain's more famous neighbour Ben Nevis.
 The change sparked some controversy.
 Whilst Nevis is no doubt easier to pronounce than Aonach Mòr for non-Scottish Gaelic speakers, it was considered by some to represent an erasure of an indigenous name.

 Nevis Range Downhill Mountain Bike Track

 In summer the gondola is used for access to the top of the downhill mountain biking tracks.
-The Nevis Range resort has hosted the Mountain Bike World Cup thirteen times (2002, 2003, 2004, 2005, 2006, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018), and hosted the Mountain Bike World Championships in 2007.
+The Nevis Range resort has hosted the Mountain Bike World Cup eighteen times (2002, 2003, 2004, 2005, 2006, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2022), and hosted the Mountain Bike World Championships in 2007 and 2023.

 The gondola is also used by paragliders to reach launching points.